FoxAlex98/PeDistance/README.md

 # PeDistance

-PeDistance is an automatic dataset generator useful to training Machine Learning or Computer Vision algoritms
+PeDistance is an automatic dataset generator which can be used to train Machine Learning or Computer Vision algoritms

 # Requirement

 * PC with Windows Installed and minimum requirement
 * Grand Theft Auto V (Epic or Steam Version)

+# How to install

 # How to Start